-The fine print will tell you where your coverage do and do not lie.
-It will also make it clear what paperwork you’ll need to present in order to get reimbursed for covered events.
+The fine print will tell you where your coverage does and does not lie.
+It will also make it clear what paperwork you'll need to present in order to get reimbursed for covered events.
 So, instead of focusing on negative reviews, start reading the fine print.

 Crazy, unexpected things happen in life, both at home and abroad.
 But you can take some of the fear out of the unknown by being travel insured.
 There's no better way to get peace of mind before traveling.

 It will also help those you love to know what to do and how to help should an emergency arise.
 So, communicate your travel insurance coverage with loved ones back home (or traveling with you) in the event you need someone to speak on your behalf.